dyvenia/viadot/README.md

 3. Find the `Format On Save` setting - check the box.
 4. Find the `Python Formatting Provider` and select "black" in the drop-down list.
 5. Your code should auto format on save now.

+* Please, note that VS Code changed the way it handles empty lines and in the newer version black formatter may not work as expected.
+If you encounter some issues run `black . ` in the terminal.